BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 This tool may be useful in the following situations:

-A simple interest calculator is a basic financial tool that may help clarify interest calculations in fixed-rate, non-compounding scenarios.
-The following are some advantages:
+A simple interest calculator is a basic financial tool that helps clarify interest calculations in fixed-rate, non-compounding scenarios.
+Key advantages include:

-Supports financial planning by helping users estimate interest obligations and assess the affordability of loans or investments.
+• Better financial planning: Helps estimate interest obligations and assess the affordability of loans or investments.

-Assists in comparing different loan amounts, interest rates, or tenures to evaluate possible financial outcomes.
+• Comparison support: Allows users to compare different loan amounts, interest rates, or tenures to assess varying financial outcomes.

 When it comes to investing, compound interest may be more suitable because it can potentially help your money grow faster over time.
 However, for loan repayment, simple interest is more beneficial as it keeps your overall interest comparatively lower.